 Open Water Evaluation:

 This is the most important and exciting part of the course.
-After all the knowledge and skills development and students showing competency in them, the open water training serves as an evaluation that student divers are able to demonstrate mastery in the 12 required rescue exercises.
+After all the knowledge and skills development and students showing competency in them, the open water training serves as an evaluation where student divers can demonstrate mastery in the 12 required rescue exercises.
 These skills are further combined and executed to represent two open water simulated real life rescue scenarios.
+The open water evaluation will be conducted in the seas off Batam/Bintan.

 What is included in the program?